CustomTypeOne/LoopPatches/README.md

 # LoopPatches

 These patches are provided open source and it is your responsibility to review the code.
 These patches are highly experimental and not approved for therapy.
-It is your responsibility to review the code and understand the changes using this will make.
+It is your responsibility to review the code and understand the changes using this makes.
+You should also run tests in a simulator before attempting to use to ensure you are properly configuring the settings.

-***
-## Patches have only been tested using Loop Dev.
-***

 ## To Apply